jscriptcoder/sudoku/README.md

 # Sudoku
 Just having some fun with this game and its backtracking algorithm.

-Yet to do:
+TO-DO:

-1. Improvements in Sudoku.Resolver
+1. Improvements in Sudoku.Resolver.
 2. Implement Sudoku.Generator.
-3. Implement Sudoku-cli for Nodejs command line
+3. Implement Sudoku-cli for Nodejs command line.

 ## Sudoku API